 We told them and they said they’d send someone back up…long story short here, the situation was never rectified despite their repair man’s visits, so we ended up using the shower in the Jacuzzi tub instead.
 They were very friendly throughout the process, unfortunately they’re handy man isn’t super handy.
 Anyhow, aside of the water issue, the room was great.

 Breakfast in the morning was served on the 1st floor (that’s the 2nd floor to those of us from the U.S.).
 It was quite nice with an array of hot and cold foods.
 There were meats and cheeses, fresh fruit, pastries, yogurt, and one could even grab a mimosa along with their coffee.
 Yum!
 They don’t serve lunch and dinner, but according to their website they will start serving food alongside their cocktails at the Lounge Terrace up where the view is fabulous!

 If you are looking for a place to go to dinner, I wrote a separate review on the amazing Spoonik.

 Things to Do in the Area

 Now, for the location of the hotel.
 It was perfect!
-Only a few blocks from the popular street Las Ramblas, of which Spanish poet Federico García Lorca once said, “the only street in the world which I wish would never end.”
+The hotel Barcelona Universal is only a few blocks to the popular street Las Ramblas, of which Spanish poet Federico García Lorca once said, “the only street in the world which I wish would never end.”
 Though it really is a fun area, it’s hard to see being poetically enchanted by it today due to the sheer numbers of people.
 It’s crowded with both tourists and locals.

 We were there at the end of October which isn’t exactly the high tourist season, but perhaps during the winter it could be quite nice with fewer people.
 Despite the crowds (we still go to Disney every year, so we know crowds!), it’s definitely worth a visit.